Westside Family Handbook

 - Surrounding area, avoiding fire hydrants and driveways

-- Preschool - Parking lot or surrounding area
+- Parking lot or surrounding area

-Please DO NOT park in the following areas from 8:00-8:35am:
+Please DO NOT park in the following areas:

-- The lane closest to school is drop off only from 8:00-8:35am
+The lane closest to school in the parking lot is drop-off only from 8:10-8:35 am

-- Either side of 34th Ave.
-The lane closest to the school is drop off only.
+Either side of 34th Ave.
+SW.
+The lane closest to the school is drop-off only from 8:10-8:35 am.

 Parking Areas (Afternoon)